 Politics and Action

-Although not a political polemicist, The Stamp and Sugar acts of the mid-1760s led him to join the Sons of Liberty and turn to smuggling to evade the unjust taxes.
-When the War broke out in April 1775, he raised his own militia company and marched to join the New England Army assembling outside Boston.
+Although not a political polemicist, the Stamp and Sugar acts of the mid-1760s led him to join the Sons of Liberty and turn to smuggling to evade the unjust taxes.
+When the war broke out in April 1775, he raised his own militia company and marched to join the New England Army assembling outside Boston.
 He soon convinced the Committee of Safety to promote him to colonel so he could go to Fort Ticonderoga in New York to seize the critical fortress from the British.
-On the way, he found that Ethan Allen and his Green Mountain Boys were intent on the same objective.
-The two strong personalities struck an uneasy alliance, and they quickly captured Ticonderoga and its sister fort at Crown Point.
+On the way, he learned that Ethan Allen and his Green Mountain Boys were aiming for the same objective.
+The two strong personalities formed an uneasy alliance, and they quickly captured Ticonderoga and its sister fort at Crown Point.

 Naval Raider

-After Ticonderoga fell, Arnold’s shipmaster instincts kicked in.
-He commandeered a boat and sailed north up Lake Champlain, where he raided the town of Saint Johns, Quebec.
-Sensing the defenses in Canada were weak, Arnold suggested a Quebec expedition to General Washington.
-The commander-in-chief approved Arnold’s plan to lead a division north through the Maine wilderness to strike the city of Quebec from the south.
+After Ticonderoga fell, Arnold’s shipmaster instincts took over.
+He commandeered a boat and headed north along Lake Champlain, where he raided the town of Saint Johns, Quebec.
+Believing the defenses in Canada were weak, Arnold proposed a Quebec expedition to General Washington.
+The commander-in-chief approved Arnold’s plan to lead a division north through the Maine wilderness to attack Quebec from the south.

 Rabble in Arms

-Only a leader with Arnold’s iron will and ruthless energy could conceive of, much less lead 1,100 men through the vast and desolate wilderness enshrouded in the cold of late winter.
+Only a leader with Arnold’s iron will and ruthless energy could conceive of, much less lead, 1,100 men through the vast and desolate wilderness enshrouded in the cold of late winter.
 Many did not make it.
-Read Kenneth Roberts’s 1933 novel, Rabble in Arms for a look into the details of the journey.
-On 7 November 1775, some 700 half-starved and ragged survivors made it to the Plains of Abraham outside the fortified city.
-Lacking artillery, Colonel Arnold’s men settled in for a siege.
-Fortunately, another expedition through New York and Montreal, led by General Richard Montgomery, joined Arnold a month later.
+Read Kenneth Roberts’s 1933 novel, Rabble in Arms, for a detailed look at the journey.
+On November 7, 1775, about 700 half-starved and ragged survivors reached the Plains of Abraham outside the fortified city.
+Lacking artillery, Colonel Arnold’s men prepared for a siege.
+Luckily, another expedition through New York and Montreal, led by General Richard Montgomery, joined Arnold a month later.

 Desperate Assault

-With enlistments expiring the following month, Montgomery and Arnold wasted no time launching an attack.
-On 31 December, they stormed the city in two columns in blizzard conditions.
-Montgomery was struck by a blast of grapeshot from the defenders’ guns and later died.
-Arnold suffered a leg wound.
-The first such injury would later present him with a limp.
-The wounded Arnold assumed overall command and maintained the siege, now as a Brigadier General, a rank conferred by Congress before the failed assault.
+With enlistments expiring the following month, Montgomery and Arnold quickly launched an attack.
+On December 31, they stormed the city in two columns amid blizzard conditions.
+Montgomery was hit by a blast of grapeshot from the defenders’ guns and later died.
+Arnold sustained a leg wound.
+This injury later caused him to walk with a limp.
+The wounded Arnold assumed overall command and continued the siege, now as a Brigadier General, a rank conferred by Congress before the failed assault.

 Managing Failure